amitsaha/echorand.me/content/about.md

 I get paid for my books and articles I write for other people.
 However, if my articles/code on this blog has helped you in anyway and want to say thanks, I welcome donations via [PayPal](https://www.paypal.me/echorand).
-Of course, my work is based completely of the excellent open source software by all the other people who are in most cases doing it for free, so that's there.